Munchkin/Kindergarten Program & Referee Program

 The Referee Program takes place during fall and spring seasons.
 Players ages 5 - 10 play intramural games on Saturday mornings at Lloyd Harbor School.
 Most intramural games are played between the hours of 8am and 12pm.
 Referees are paid on a per game basis commensurate with the age division of play.
 Equipment, training, and support is provided.
 Referees are given proper equipment and documentation for which they are responsible during the season.
 A mandatory pre-season referee training course will be offered prior to the start of the season.

 As referees will serve as authorities both on and off the field, they must be able to work responsibly and maturely with players, coaches, and parents.
 A referee should feel comfortable teaching the youngest players basic rules during a game as well as have confidence in his/her 'call' when a play is challenged by a parent or coach.
 A referee must also abide by his/her commitment outside of the game by starting on time and abiding by the schedule.
 While other activities will prevent a referee from working every weekend, he/she should be able to commit to working a minimum number of games throughout the season.

-If you are interested in serving the club as a referee or Munchkin trainer during the Fall 2018 and Spring 2019 season CLICK HERE for application.
-All applications are due by Febuary 20, 2019.
+If you are interested in serving the club as a referee or Munchkin trainer during the Fall and Spring season CLICK HERE for application.

 If you have any questions please contact: